Carnival Cruise Lines Hit With $20 Million Penalty For Environmental Crimes

 U.S. District Judge Patricia Seitz approved the terms of the deal during a hearing Monday in Miami.
 She had appeared to grow increasingly frustrated as the company continued to flout environmental laws during the course of the years-long case.

 "You not only work for employees and shareholders.
 You are a steward of the environment," she told Carnival CEO Arnold Donald, who attended the hearing with other senior executives.
-"The environment needs to be a core value and I hope and pray it becomes your daily anthem."
+"The environment needs to be a core value, and I hope and pray it becomes your daily anthem."

 Miami-based Carnival pleaded guilty Monday to six probation violations, including the dumping of plastic mixed with food waste in Bahamian waters.
 The company also admitted sending teams to visit ships before the inspections to fix any environmental compliance violations, falsifying training records and contacting the U.S. Coast Guard to try to redefine what would be a "major non-conformity" of their environmental compliance plan.